Setting the wrong Key Performance Indicators (KPI’s) is a waste of time. They demotivate employees; which is the opposite of the desired effect.

 KPI’s need to be in a broader context.
 They need to be SMART.
 Specific, Measurable, Achievable and have a Time bound to them.
 Incorporated with other items, and questions such as:

-- Does the employee actually have proactive ability to effect the outcome?
+- Does the employee have proactive ability to affect the outcome?